squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 === C-ICAP/eCAP co-existance ===

+/!\ This section is wrong or misleading.
+To apply multiple adaptation services to the same transaction at the same vectoring point, one must use SquidConf:adaptation_service_chain.
+Adaptation order is often important from adaptation logic or performance point of view, but Squid supports any order of chained services.
+Squid adaptation chaining code does not even know the difference between ICAP and eCAP!
+For example, an SquidConf:adaptation_service_chain containing an ICAP service followed by an eCAP service, followed by another ICAP service is supported.

 When you requires both C-ICAP and eCAP using in one Squid's instance, you must remember: order is important.
 I.e., ecap services configuration must be preceded icap configuration in squid.conf.

  . {i} Note: Because of after icap calls no more adaptation executes.
 And further no ecap calls can be do and silently ignores.
 The only way to change this behaviour - to use the adaptation chains.